Automattic/_s/style/README.md

     `@import 'center-aligned';`

 ## Blocks

 ### Full Width blocks
 * **Solid background or no background**\
     Use Wordpress multiple columns (2 columns) block with `wp-columns-full` class.
 * **Background image**\
     Use Wordpress Media and Text block with `has-dark-image-background` or `has-light-image-background` classes.
 The media component will be set as block background.

+## Buttons Group
+Obtain two aligned buttons using a Multiple Columns (2 columns) block with `buttons-wrap` class.
+Insert a button block in each column.

+## Clients'logos gallery
+Use to display a simple inline gallery of logos.\
+Use a Multiple Columns block with `is-style-clients` class.\
+Fill the first column with the label text (h3) and the second column with a gallery block.

 ### Guide Download block
 Use Wordpress Media and Text block with `is-style-download` class.